 Some CSA shares offer vegetables only, some offer additional fresh food like fruit, eggs, honey, or other farm products.
 There are a few farms that offer shares with local foods like meat, bread, and cheese.
 Depending on where you live, some farms and producers may band together to offer a larger variety of items and then split the fee you pay for your CSA box.

 More and more farms are offering half shares or mini shares, so if you're considering a share for you or you and one other person, check to see if the CSA sells smaller shares.
 Some farms are also offering a winter share, where you might get winter vegetables like kale and other greens that like cold weather, plus items that store well like winter squash, cabbage, and carrots.

-CSA generally operate with a weekly delivery, usually to a central location where you pick it up.
-Some CSAs have your box already put together, a few have a set up that allows you to go through and pick out your own produce based on a formula (this week you get two cucumbers, five tomatoes, one head of garlic, and six squash).
-For almost all of them, you get what you get; there’s no customization of the boxes’ contents.
+CSA generally operate with a weekly delivery, usually to a central pick up location.
+Some CSA programs have your box already put together, a few have a set up that allows you to go through and pick out your own seasonal produce based on a formula (this week you get two cucumbers, five tomatoes, one head of garlic, and six squash).
+For almost all CSA memberships, you get what you get; there's no customization of the boxes' contents.

 Why a CSA is good for farmers